Bottle Shock: the Movie

 Welcome to Hollywood

-Star Trek into Wine
+Star Trek Into Wine

 Chris Pine plays Bo, Barrett’s son, a somewhat irresponsible young man attempting to grow up under the weight of his watchful father’s gaze, all while yearning for his father’s acceptance.
-Freddie Rodriguez as Gustavo Bambrila rounds out the cast at Montelena – he’s a winemaker working for Barrett, yet fulfilling his own passions and making wine on the sly.
+Freddie Rodriguez as Gustavo Bambrila rounds out the cast at Montelena – he’s a winemaker working for Barrett, yet fulfilling his passions and making wine on the sly.

 Harry Potter, Open this Cork!